jesus2099/settei/Raspberry Pi/packages.md

 Raspbian (apt)
 --------

-- abcde
 - adb (to remotely debug Android Firefox 68)
 - audacious
 - audacity
-- baobab (though I prefer ncdu actually)
 - cifs-utils
 - dosfstools
 - dvdbackup
 - ffmpeg
-- firefox-esr (although it is really more stable to use Raspbian modded Chromium)
 - geany
 - git
 - git-cola (I am looking for a better alternative to Tortoise Git than git-cola)